 Do you have an old copy of Up In Smoke?

 If you have an old copy of Up In Smoke – with a cover decorated with dollar signs – let me know, and I’ll replace it with a new one.
 I’ve made a few tweaks to the book, and I’d like you to have the most up to date version.
 Just email me at aaabbott[at]aaabbott.co.uk.
 I’ll send new e-books anywhere in the world and swap paperbacks in the UK (to send back your paperback, email me for my address, please.
 I’ll send you a new book, signed, as soon as I receive yours).

+Do you like meeting writers?
 I love meeting readers, and I’ll keep you posted about live readings of my fiction both on this page and in my newsletter (sign up here and get a free e-book).
-After a fantastic night at the Gunmakers Arms in Birmingham this September, I’m planning another Tippling Tales evening there on 4th December.
-Meanwhile, I’m also taking part in the Bristol Festival of Literature, so get some dates in your diary:
+Here’s what’s coming next:

 Saturday 21st April sees the Hawkesbury Upton Litfest, when a chocolate-box pretty Cotswolds village overflows with bookish events.
 Do join me for a weekend in the country!
 It’s FREE, it’s fun and there’s lots on.

 It’s back to town for Derby’s Oakwood Bookfest on Saturday 12th May.
 The festival is jam-packed with readings, workshops and panel events, and it’s FREE.